see it in action

 Live Coding with Lila

-An embedded Clang interpreter evaluates arbitrary C++20 at runtime via LLVM ORC JIT.
+An embedded Clang interpreter evaluates arbitrary C++23 at runtime via LLVM ORC JIT.
 Latency is one buffer cycle.
 Algorithms change without stopping audio or tearing down the graphics context.
+Used in production during a 20-minute live set on a Steam Deck.

 Coroutine Temporal Control